 How to improve software supply chain security

-The first step towards securing your software supply chain is to achieve visibility of the components.
+The first step towards securing your software supply chain is to get visibility into the components.
 Vendors and end-users can do this with an SBOM that lists all third-party components and dependencies within the software you distribute and use.

-Only use trusted repositories and verified sources for suppliers in the chain and perform regular risk assessments of libraries, frameworks, and suppliers.
-Be sure to complement the supplier’s testing with your independent testing frequently.
-As a vendor, you can implement strong IAM policies and controls with the principle of least privilege in mind, including data governance guidelines to protect your data and infrastructure within your software supply chain.
+• Use only trusted repositories and verified sources for suppliers in the chain and perform regular risk assessments of libraries, frameworks, and suppliers.
+Complement the supplier’s testing with frequent independent tests.
+As a vendor, you can implement strong IAM policies and controls with the principle of least privilege.
+Include data governance guidelines to protect your data and infrastructure within your software supply chain.

 How to automate supply chain security with CI/CD